asciamanna/asciamanna.github.io/_posts/2022-05-05-code-kata-websites.md

 I've recently done a few code kata screencasts.
 You can find those screencasts [here on my blog](https://anthonysciamanna.com/tags/screencast.html).

-If you have other great code kata resources, feel free share them in the comments and I'll add them to the list! <i class="fa fa-solid fa-hand-back-point-down"></i>
+If you have other great code kata resources, feel free share them in the comments and I'll add them to the list! <i class="fa-solid fa-hand-point-down"></i>

 <div class="bottom-separator"></div>